cp1aces1/cpiacesi-5156-project/README.md

 predicting credit card fraud.

 The jupyter notebooks contained here:
-1. Credit Fraud Syn Data:  This notebook implements the models described in the three papers listed below using data set 1.
+1. Credit Fraud Syn Dataset:  This notebook implements the models described in the three papers listed below using data set 1.
 2. Project Dataset IEEE:  This notebook implements the models described in the three papers listed below using data set 2.
 3. Project Dataset IEEEE-Deep learning:  This nootebook is the start of future work on the topic.
 Includes first attempt at model in Esenogho et al.